Cognigy/Documentation/docs/ai/empower/llms/llm-session-token-counter.md

     const tokens = api.getLLMTokenUsageForSession();
     ```

-This API request fetches the total token usage in the session and you can output it in JSON format.
+This API request fetches the total token usage in the session and stores it in the `token` variable.

 ## LLM Session Token Counter Output